Palio di Siena: Jockeys

-Extraordinary Palios
+Notable races

 An extraordinary Palio is a third Palio which may take place during the period between May and September and is associated with events or anniversaries of major importance for the community of Siena.
 The most recent extraordinary Palio was held in 2018.
 An extraordinary Palio on 9 September 2000 coincided with the advent of the new millennium and was won by Selva (Forest), by jockey Giuseppe Pes riding on the horse Urban II.
 Prior to this, the last extraordinary Palio was held on 13 September 1986 to celebrate the centenary of the abolition of the Balia and Biccherna governments.

 In earlier times, the third Palio was a way to honor distinguished guests passing through or visiting Siena.
 Examples are the extraordinary Palio of 7 June 1676, during the visit to Siena of the wife of Prince Don Agostino Chigi, and that of 15 June 1673 (not considered official), honouring the visit to Siena of Cardinal Flavio Chigi.
 Even the Grand Duke of Tuscany requested another round of Palio, perhaps closer to the ordinary.

 From the second half of the 19th century, extraordinary Palios began to be organized for celebration of special events, rather than illustrious visits.
 This was the case of a meeting of the Society of Sciences or the inauguration of important monuments (such as the inauguration of the monument to the fallen in the Battle of Curtatone and Montanara, on 29 May 1893).
 In 1896, they even ran four Palios, both ordinary and two extraordinary.
 The first extraordinary race was on 16 August, which is considered extraordinary because it was requested by the citizens as the original race was moved to 25 August due to transfer from Siena's VIII Corps, and the second was on 23 September for the inauguration of the monument to Giuseppe Garibaldi.

 A third Palio, the "Palio of Peace", was held in 1945 by popular acclaim to celebrate the end of World War II and was won by Gioacchino Calabro riding Rubacuori su Folco, for the contrada of Drago (Dragon).
 An extraordinary Palio was held in 1969 to commemorate the landing on the Moon by the Apollo 11 mission.

 After 1945 the habit of running extraordinary palios to mark important centenaries emerged.
 A palio was held on 28 May 1950 to celebrate the five hundredth anniversary of the canonization of Saint Bernardine of Siena.
 On 5 June 1961 an extraordinary palio marked the centenary of unification.
 The most recent centenary palio, held on 20 October 2018, commemorated the ending of the First World War in 1918.